 Well, now this is an interesting cover.
 Of course, you’d have to include Hulk Hogan (on the centre) and the US flag in there, but it’s the inclusion of the British Bulldog (on the right) and the UK flag that makes it interesting.
 It’s probably because Ocean is a British company.
 And the mean-looking soldier on the left is none other than Sgt.
 Slaughter, another famous WWF wrestler.
 Just by looking at the cover, one might think these are the 3 wrestlers we can control in the game, but actually, Sgt.
 Slaughter is the final wrestler we face in the single-player mode.

 But it’s time to boot this sucker, brother!

 The intro actually looks good with an equally nice theme.
 It also shows the 3 wrestlers you can choose: the aforementioned Hulk Hogan and the British Bulldog along with the Ultimate Warrior.

-Then we go the the main menu where you can choose between 2 options: the simple-player mode, where you compete for the WWF Championship belt and the Practice mode, where you can practise your moves and attacks against Mr. Perfect.
+Then we go to the main menu where you can choose between 2 options: the simple-player mode, where you compete for the WWF Championship belt and the Practice mode, where you can practise your moves and attacks against Mr Perfect.

-If you choose to compete for the belt and after choosing your wrestler, you’re then taken to a TV screen where your 1st opponent, Mr. Perfect, is cutting a promo.
-You can then choose between 3 possible answers to your opponent’s taunt, to which then your opponent will respond to.
+If you choose to compete for the belt and after choosing your wrestler, you’re then taken to a TV screen where your 1st opponent, Mr Perfect, is cutting a promo.
+You can then choose between 3 possible answers to your opponent’s taunt, to which then your opponent will respond.
 The answers you choose are different to each wrestler and to each opponent, but your opponent will always answer back the same reply regardless.
-All this promo segments, while faithful to pro-wrestling, doesn’t affect the matches whatsoever.
+All these promo segments, while faithful to pro-wrestling, doesn’t affect the matches whatsoever.

 We’re then taken to the match, which is shown in a side 2D view, with a bottom panel with 2 health bars, a 5-minute timer counting down and the number of credits left (you start with 2 credits).